 If there was ever a time to begin thinking about beginning your career as an electrical engineer, the time is right now!
-With the rise of so many electronics hardware startups, the advancements in circuitry and software, and the emergence of Internet of Things (IoT) devices, you’ve found yourself on a large and fast wave of industry.
+With the rise of so many electronics hardware startups, the advancements in circuitry and pcb design software, and the emergence of Internet of Things (IoT) devices, you’ve found yourself on a large and fast wave of industry.

 With the upbringing of so many companies and possibilities, the job market is very hot and yields plenty of room for up-and-coming professionals.
 Conversely, the market for homemakers with nothing more than a napkin sketch of an idea for a device has never been more accessible.

-Your PCB Designer First Steps
+Your Printed Circuit Board Designer First Steps

 Taking on any large problem (let alone problems in electronics) is usually no easy feat.
 Breaking down these problems into smaller, easier to chew pieces will always result in a much more attainable task.

-So how are we to begin this journey into the field of electronics or more specifically, PCB design?
+So how are we to begin this journey into the field of electronics or more specifically, PCB layout?
 By breaking these great big concepts down into their individual parts.
 To assist you in this endeavor, we’ve compiled a list of fundamental concepts that will ease you into the seemingly large and seemingly scary world of PCB design.

 Tips for Beginners: Know the Theory Behind Electronics